Legacy System Modernization Approaches for Architects

 Key Takeaway

-I'll map your COBOL system's dependencies and show you the least disruptive path to a modern API layer.
+I will map your COBOL system's dependencies and show you the least disruptive path to a modern API layer.

 6